Nick Charles (author): Chaucer Clinic

 Charles founded the Chaucer Clinic in 1989.
 Located in Southall, the clinic grew into the largest in the UK, with most "members" (as they were referred to in the clinic) staying between six and twelve months.
 In 1998, Charles claimed the clinic had helped thousands of people.
 For this work, Charles was awarded an MBE for 'Services to people with alcohol problems'.
 The clinic faced several financial problems following funding cuts in 2001, but stayed open due to private donations, including several from celebrities and musicians following an appeal by Who guitarist Pete Townshend, which helped raise £60,000.
 The clinic was eventually closed in 2005.

 Gainsborough Foundation

-After the Chaucer Clinic closed in 2005, Charles and his team re-located to continue their work in the hope of finding new premises.
+Charles and his team relocated to continue their work in the hope of finding new facilities after the Chaucer Clinic closed in 2005.
 After meeting with GP's in Ramsey, Cambridgeshire, Charles established the Gainsborough Foundation, which offers Charles' unique treatment methods through over 60 GP surgeries across the county.
 According to statistics kept by the foundation, 78 per cent of patients who complete this treatment are still alcohol-free after two years.
 The Foundation's Programme has also won a number of national awards, including the "improving patient services" award with Ramsey's Rainbow Surgery at the National Association of Primary Care conference in 2010.

 Nick is currently evaluating the impact alcohol abuse has on mental health per se, together with other trusted professionals in the field.